Armed Forces of the Principality of Serbia: Army under Prince Miloš Obrenović (1830–1838)

-Army of Aleksandar Karađorđević (1842-1858)
+Army under Prince Aleksandar Karađorđević (1842–1858)

-Regular army was temporarily disbanded by the new Serbian Government, led by the leading bureaucrats (Ustavobranitelji) who exiled Prince Miloš im 1839, but was reformed in 1845. under the name of Garrison Soldiers (Гарнизоно воинство, Garnizono voinstvo): there were 2 battalions of infantry (8 companies, 2,010 men), one artillery unit (250 men), one squadron of cavalry (208 men) and 50 musicians, with the officers in all about 2,529 men.
+Regular army was temporarily disbanded by the new Serbian Government, led by the leading bureaucrats (Ustavobranitelji) who exiled Prince Miloš im 1839, but was reformed in 1845. under the name of Garrison Soldiers (Гарнизоно воинство, Garnizono voinstvo): there were 2 battalions of infantry (8 companies, 2,010 men), an artillery unit (250 men), a squadron of cavalry (208 men) and 50 musicians, with the officers in all about 2,529 men.

 As the Regular Army was too small to protect the country from its powerful neighbours (Austria and Ottoman Empire), during the crisis of Hungarian Revolution of 1848, when Serbia was directly threatened by the Austrian invasion, Serbian government resorted to enlistment of all the men available for the military service, the so-called People's Militia (Народна војска, Narodna vojska).
 At the time Serbia was (on paper) able to rise 94,000 men (16,000 horsmen), with 40,000 more in reserve, but there was not enough arms nor food for so many.
 Conscripts were expected to provide their own weapons and clothing, receiving only food and ammunition from the government.
 In reality, not even half of them had working rifles, mostly old flintlock muskets of the Ottoman and Austrian production.

-In 1856-1858 Serbia imported the first 7.000 modern percussion rifles, Francotte rifle model 1849/56 from Belgium.
+In 1856–1858 Serbia imported the first 7.000 modern percussion rifles, Francotte rifle model 1849/56 from Belgium.

 The first military schools and factories

-In order to modernize Serbian army, in 1848.
+To modernize Serbian army, in 1848.
 Serbian Government built the first Cannon Foundry (Тополивница, Topolivnica) and State Arsenal in Belgrade, with the main production facilities in Kragujevac.
 In 1850. government founded Artillery School in Belgrade, which was the foundation of the Serbian Military Academy.
-After the Russian defeat in Crimean War (1853-1856), Serbia was made a joint protectorate of Russia, Austria, France and United Kingdom by the treaty of Paris (1856).
+After the Russian defeat in Crimean War (1853–1856), Serbia was made a joint protectorate of Russia, Austria, France and United Kingdom by the treaty of Paris (1856).

-In 1855. the Cannon Foundry in Kragujevac opened a rifle-production department, working on adaptation of old flintlock muskets to percussion system, with the capacity od 60 muskets a day.
+In 1855. the Cannon Foundry in Kragujevac opened a rifle-production department, working on adaptation of old flintlock muskets to percussion system, with the capacity of 60 muskets a day.
 The same year two machines for making Minnie balls were imported from Belgium, and in 1857.
 Kragujevac Foundry installed the machines for production of copper percussion caps, making Serbia finally independent in the production of percussion rifle ammunition.
-In 1858. a new production line with 28 skilled workers under the guidance of Mihailo Cvejić was set up for converting some 15.000 old flintlock muskets to percussion system: in the first year only some 1,800 rifles were converted, then the production increased to 1.000 addapted rifles a month, so by 1863.
-Serbian army had some 15.000 converted percussion muskets.
+In 1858. a new production line with 28 skilled workers under the guidance of Mihailo Cvejić was set up for converting some 15,000 old flintlock muskets to percussion system: in the first year only some 1,800 rifles were converted, then the production increased to 1,000 addapted rifles a month, so by 1863.
+Serbian army had some 15,000 converted percussion muskets.